Azure/cloud-scale-data-for-devs-guide/docs/send-notifications-with-azure-logic-apps.md

    ![](/media/image4.png)

 1. Give your connection a name.
-For Connection String, set it to the value you used in AZURE_EVENT_HUB_CONNECTION.
+For **Connection String**, set it to the value you used in AZURE_EVENT_HUB_CONNECTION.
 Then, select **Create**.

 1. Once the step connects to the event hub, enter the following settings: